readthedocs/readthedocs.org/docs/custom_installs/local_rtd_vm.rst

 RTD Server Administration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Navigate to the ``../checkouts/readthedocs.org`` folder in your VM and run the following command.
+Navigate to the ``../checkouts/readthedocs.org`` folder in your VM and run the following command:

 .. prompt:: bash $